jcesarstef/dotdotslash/README.md

 # dotdotslash
-An tool to help you search for Directory Transversal Vulnerabilities
+An tool to help you search for Directory Traversal Vulnerabilities

 # Benchmarks
 Platforms that I tested to validate tool efficiency: